fomightez/rnaseq_wang/README.md

 	Make a directory called `data` on local machine upon which you'll be running Docker.
 This is a directory where you'll place your data.
 Make a note of the path.
 For example, on my Mac I made it with the path `/Users/Wayne/data`.
 You can use your graphical OS or a command line to make the local directory.
 Doesn't matter how as long as you make one to serve as where you link the `data` directory within your container by binding a volume.

 	However you aquire the data, move it into that folder.
-If you obtained the data as the `supp_data.tar.gz` file you'll need to uncompress it.
+If you obtained the data as the `supp_data.tar.gz` file you'll need to unpack it.
 Because it contains all the output files generated as well.
 I suggest sticking in with a directory called `dl` within the `data` directory`.
 Move the raw reads back out to `data` with the following commands

 	PUT COMMANDS TO DO THAT HERE